DumpName/i2c-gas-meter/README.md

 ### Parts

 * ATTiny13-20PU
-* ESP-12F module
+* ESP8266 (D1 mini)
-* MCP1702-3302ET low quiescent LDO regulator
+* H7333-A LDO regulator
-* AH276 Hall effect sensor
+* ELV ES-GAS2
 * 10kΩ resistors (5x)
+* 10MΩ resistor (see below)
-* 3.9MΩ resistors (2x) (see below)
+* 3.3MΩ resistor (see below)
 * 10μF 10V capacitor
 * perfboard
+* rj11 adapter
-* 3 pin header (optional)
+* 6 pin header (optional)
+* 4 pin header (2x optional)
-* 3 AA battery holder
+* 3 18650 battery holder
+* 3S BMS
 * plastic enclosure
 * 3 lead wire

 ### The probe

-In my build, the Hall effect sensor has been salvaged from a common 12V PC fan.
-Maybe similar sensors can be used, but I've found this one to be quite reliable in sensing the small magnet inside the meter.
-It is also drawing a very small amount of power and working well at 3.3V and below.
+In my build, the reed switch is a pre build model that would also work for homematic IP.
+The main benefit is that this module comes with adapters that make it fit perfect into the gas meter.

 ![Finished probe](docs/pics/hall.jpg)

-I've mounted the sensor on a small strip of perfboard, then soldered a decently looking wire so that the whole probe can be easily placed in the slot on top of the meter drums.
-I have embedded the probe into hot glue, then properly trimmed it to give it some sort of semi-professional look and providing good insulation from humidity.

-Below you can see the finished probe installed on my meter, temporarily hold in place with some paper.
-Note the small shiny magnet glued on top of the number 6 in the last drum.

 ![Probe in the meter](docs/pics/meter.jpg)

 ## Software on Tiny13 side:

-Code is written in C and compiled via [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc)
+The original code is written in C and compiled via [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc)
+I adapted the project so that you can compile and upload the code via the arduino IDE

 Most of time, the ATTiny is in sleep state.
-Internal timer is used to wake up regularly, power the Hall effect sensor through one of the ATTiny pins and read its output.
-The Tiny stores 3 hours of pulse counting in its own memory and it also regularly samples battery voltage every 3 hours.
+Internal timer is used to wake up regularly check the reed switch output and check the current voltage of the batteries.
+The Tiny stores 3 hours of pulse counting in its own memory.

 Communication with ESP is achieved via a simplified implementation of the I2C protocol, derived from "AVR311: Using the TWI Module as I2C Slave" Atmel application note available [here](http://ww1.microchip.com/downloads/en/AppNotes/atmel-2565-using-the-twi-module-as-i2c-slave_applicationnote_avr311.pdf)

-Battery voltage is fed through a voltage divider and compared with the 3.3V provided by the voltage regulator via the ADC.
+Battery pack voltage is fed through a voltage divider and compared with the 3.3V provided by the voltage regulator via the ADC.
 This is not very accurate but it should be good enough to roughly estimate battery discharge rate.